Mugnum/FFmpegLauncher/README.md

 Extract everything into same directory.

 ## Advanced usage
 Several macros are available.
-See [presets](https://raw.githubusercontent.com/syrtsevser/FFmpegLauncher/main/presets/General%20examples/FFmpeg%20Launcher.json) for examples.
+Download [presets](https://raw.githubusercontent.com/syrtsevser/FFmpegLauncher/main/presets/General%20examples/FFmpeg%20Launcher.json) for examples.
 * `{file1name=Path}`, `{file2name=Path}`, `{outputname=Path}` -- Save predetermined paths in preset, which will automatically be filled in when switching presets.
 * `{file1name}`, `{file2name}`, `{outputname}` -- Insert path to file in place of macro.
 * `{noffmpeg}` -- Skip starting FFmpeg executable, while still applying all the arguments in command prompt.
 Can be used to chain different scripts and programs.
 For example: prepare a list of files, save them to %temp%\list.txt, and concatenate all videos in list using ffmpeg afterwards without re-encoding.